 Surgical stripping has been the traditional varicose vein treatment.
 It is usually performed under general or spinal anesthesia in the hospital.
 Incisions are made along the course of the vein and the vein is stripped out in pieces.
 The surgical incisions are closed by stitches.
 Recovery time after surgical stripping may be 2 to 3 weeks.

 Endovenous Laser Treatment (EVLT)

-During EVLT, a laser fiber is threaded along the course of the diseased vein and the fiber is pulled out slowly, resulting in closure of the vein.
-This is an outpatient procedure done with topical or local anesthesia, and takes about 45 minutes with minimal downtime.
+During EVLT, a laser fiber is threaded along the course of the diseased vein and the fiber is pulled out slowly, resulting in the closure of the vein.
+This is an outpatient procedure with topical or local anesthesia and takes about 45 minutes with minimal downtime.
 Immediately after the procedure, the patient can drive home, return to work, and resume a normal routine.